clangen/musikcube/src/musikdroid/README.md

 # musikdroid

-`musikdroid` is an android app that is used to stream music from, or remote control, existing `musikbox` installations (windows, macos, or linux clients). it is written in `kotlin`.
+`musikdroid` is an android app that is used to stream music from, or remote control, existing `musikcube` installations (windows, macos, or linux clients). it is written in `kotlin`.

 # building